aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/resource/gettimephaseddata/_index.md

 ---
 title: GetTimephasedData
 second_title: Aspose.Tasks for .NET API Reference
-description:
+description: Returns an instance of the TimephasedDataCollectionaspose.tasks/timephaseddatacollection class for this object with the TimephasedDataaspose.tasks/resource/timephaseddata values within given start and end dates of specified TimephasedDataTypeaspose.tasks/timephaseddatatype.
 type: docs
-weight: 130
+weight: 140
 url: /net/aspose.tasks/resource/gettimephaseddata/
 ---
-## Resource.GetTimephasedData method (1 of 2)
+## GetTimephasedData(DateTime, DateTime, TimephasedDataType) {#gettimephaseddata_1}

 Returns an instance of the [`TimephasedDataCollection`](../../timephaseddatacollection) class for this object with the [`TimephasedData`](../timephaseddata) values within given start and end dates of specified [`TimephasedDataType`](../../timephaseddatatype).